cURL Tip: Check that the Apache Compression (gzip, deflate) is Working

 [...]

-Simple bash function to check Apache compression
+Simple BASH functions to check Nginx/Apache compression

 function check_compression {

-curl -I -H 'Accept-Encoding: gzip,deflate' $1 |grep "Content-Encoding"
+curl -s -I -H 'Accept-Encoding: br,gzip,deflate' $1 |grep -i "Content-Encoding"

 }